The Anatomy of Tone Deaf Leadership

 One Of The Most Prevalent Tone-Deaf Discussions In The Past Few Years

 In the business world, one of the most prevalent tone-deaf discussions has been whether employees can work at home.
-Dictats from Senior executives disparaging people who thrive from working from home have entirely disregarded the benefits that many people find from home working.
+Dictates from Senior executives disparaging people who thrive from working from home have entirely disregarded the benefits that many people find from working from home.
 The nuance they miss is that some people will thrive in the office, and others will be more productive and healthier working from home.
 Enlightened and tuned-in leaders know they need to offer a range of ways of working to get the best out of their people.

 Protecting Reputation at All Costs